Frequently Asked Questions

 Is there a job board where companies apply to you?

 Yes.
 Obvelum is a private talent marketplace built entirely as a job board where companies apply to you.
-Instead of candidates endlessly submitting resumes, hiring managers receive anonymous profiles that match their job offers, and pitch candidates directly with compensation ranges upfront.

 How is Obvelum different from LinkedIn?